GradientSpaces/Rectified-Point-Flow/README.md

     }
 ```

 We introduce Rectified Point Flow, a unified parameterization that formulates pairwise point cloud registration and multi-part shape assembly as a single conditional generative problem.
+Given unposed point clouds, our method learns a continuous point-wise velocity field that transports noisy points toward their target positions, from which part poses are recovered.
+In contrast to prior work that regresses part-wise poses with ad-hoc symmetry handling, our method intrinsically learns assembly symmetries without symmetry labels.

 <p align="center">
   <a href="">
     <img src="https://rectified-pointflow.github.io/images/overview_flow_asm.png" width="100%">